ZachBray/simple-binary-encoding-wiki/Frequently-Asked-Questions.md

 **3. What if a 3rd party schema contains names that are language keywords?**

 Some 3rd parties have not considered that the names they use could cause a clash with language keywords such as Java `final`.
 Generated property names that clash with keywords can have a string appended, such as the `_` character, by setting the `aeron.keyword.append.token` system property when running the `SbeTool`.
-An example of this problem is the `templates_FixBinary.xml` from the CME using the keyword `final` in their schema which clashes with the keyword `final` in the Java programming language.
+The `templates_FixBinary.xml` from the CME is such an example.